Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > "Right this way."
 Tallis leads the men through gate as they carry the goods to the manor kitchen.
 As they finish, he hands the driver a small coin pouch.

 ## The Proof is in the Pudding
 Tallis tells the PC that they should find a cook.
 Or alternatively, help a cook find *them*.
+There's a missives board in the city square where they could post that they're looking for a cook to join their family, offering free lodging and a well paid position.

 ## Payment is Due
 When it gets dark, Simon will note that they should go outside and wait for Felter's men.
 After 10 minutes or so, a carriage arrives.